Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

             }

-Effect of Bathymetry on Our F-Wave Solver ..........................................
+Effect of bathymetry in our F-Wave Solver ..........................................

-Now, let's see the effect of bathymetry on our F-Wave solver.
+Now, let's see the effect of bathymetry in our F-Wave solver.
 We are going to conduct a simulation using the Roe solver and our F-Wave solver for a specific setup to observe the impact of the bathymetry.

 The setup we are going to use for the comparison: